AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/integrating/aep.md

 Switch from the default `.babelrc` file relative configuration file format to `babel.config.js` format.
 This is a project-wide configuration format and allows the plugins and presets to be applied to the `node_module` with greater control.

--   Navigate to `ui.frontend` module, delete the existing `.babelrc` file.
+1. Navigate to the `ui.frontend` module and delete the existing `.babelrc` file.

 -   Create a `babel.config.js` file that uses the `peregrine` preset.